wwwebbify/JS-randomize/README.md

 # randomize
 Randomization Script

 This is my randomization JavaScript.
-It will pick a random number between NOT and MAX, you may optionally specify a number to NOT select
+It will pick a random number between NOT and MAX, you may optionally specify a number to NOT select.
+It also prevents infinite loops, returns an .asset error to the console if an infinite loop has been prevented or if the input is wrong.

 ##Parameters - min, max, not